 This is a newly opened industrial site a few blocks off Main St. in Newberry, South Carolina.
 It has been producing smoke and noise almost continuously since they opened in August, 2020.
 Local residents say that while there have been previous tenants, it has never been anything like this.
-The equipment being dismantled at the site are not from a local site.
+The equipment being dismantled at the site are not from a local area.
 Although I can not determine the location of the actual site where the material originates, I have been told by a reliable source acting in an official capacity that they were informed by the site manager that the waste originates from Columbia, SC, which is 40 miles away.
 The plant was sold in Dec.
 2020 to a shell company registered in Dec.
 2020 in Ohio.
 The new occupants of the plant will use it to mass produce assault rifles and handguns.
 The parent company of the new occupants is partly owned by the brother of the state's attorney general.
 I have also observed trucks coming out of Spartanburg, over 60 miles away.

 The local neighborhood is one of the poorest in the city.
 It is predominantly Black, with some Brown and a few White residents.
 The smoke carries for hundreds of feet and affects 10-15 houses at any point in time, and 100 or more total.
 The area immediately downwind of the site is zoned "High-density residential" by the City.
 At the end of this page I give a brief history of the land.

 Burning metal can release nickel (Ni), zinc (Zn), and other alloys.
 Nickel is a known carcinogen.
 The outgassing from the oxy-fuel torches is harsh, and can be smelled for several blocks, affecting breathing and potentially triggering asthma and respiratory distress.
-The Department of Health and Environmental Control has visited the site.
+The Department of Health and Environmental Control (DHEC) has visited the site.
 Their response from 02/19/21: